-The Company has developed the compliance system in accordance with Law no. 262/2005 (the "Compliance System"), to analyse the significant items of Fincantieri Group's Consolidated Financial Statements and to follow the audit trail back to the corporate processes that support the formation and preparation of economic-financial information.
-This Compliance System defines, among other things: (i) the specific components relating to administrative-accounting disclosure, providing for a system of administrative-accounting procedures that is supported and, occasionally, suitably supplemented by "risk and control matrices"; and ii) procedures and timetables for the administrative-accounting risk assessment process, aimed at identifying the most important processes for the purposes of accounting and financial disclosure.
+The company has developed the compliance system pursuant to Law 262/2005 (the "Compliance System"):

-The Compliance System for the 2023 financial year was shared with the Control and Risk Committee during its meeting on 9 May 2023.
+- to analyse the significant items of Fincantieri Group's Consolidated Financial Statements and to go back to the corporate processes that support the formation and preparation of economic-financial information.
+This Compliance System defines, among other things: (i) the specific components relating to administrative-accounting disclosure, providing for a system of administrative-accounting procedures that is supported and, occasionally, suitably supplemented by "risk and control matrices"; and ii) procedures and timetables for the administrative-accounting risk assessment process, aimed at identifying the most important processes for the purposes of accounting and financial disclosure; - to define the perimeter of the Internal Control System on Sustainability Reporting ("SCIRS"), in terms of company and significant processes, developed according to an approach aimed at ensuring adequate control over the areas most exposed to the risk of material misstatement of the Fincantieri Group's sustainability statement.

-As part of the compliance with Law 262/2005, the scoping was updated to identify the Group companies included in the scope of consolidation, as well as the processes and sub-processes to be considered relevant for financial reporting purposes.
-The analysis was carried out based on Fincantieri's consolidated financial statements as at 31 December 2022.
+The Compliance System relating to the financial disclosure for the 2024 financial year was shared with the Control and Risk Committee during its meeting on 13 May 2024.
+At that time, the scoping update to identify the Group companies included in the scope of consolidation, as well as the processes and sub-processes to be considered relevant for financial reporting purposes, was presented.
+The analysis was carried out based on Fincantieri's consolidated financial statements as at 31 December 2023.
 Qualitative analysis was also used to validate the results of the quantitative analysis and to identify the Group companies most vulnerable to significant risks or impacts.
-For companies in the scope, the entity level controls were assessed.
-Based on its review of the documentation relating to the processes taken into consideration, the Internal Audit Function provides the Officer in Charge with its assessment of the effectiveness of the design of the process level controls and the effectiveness of the ICRMS through audit activities on the controls implemented by the process owners.
+The controls put in place at entity level ("entity level controls") and Information Technology General Controls ("ITGC") were also assessed.
+Fincantieri has adopted COBIT 5 as a reference model for the assessment of internal controls in the IT area; this - the latest version of that framework - can provide a representation of IT governance that reflects the central role of information and technology in creating value for the enterprise.